xengineering/archinstall/README.md

 3. You booted the Arch Linux live environment in VirtualBox.
 Proceed with the normal use of archinstall.

-## Restrictions

-- Just german localization of the installed system
-- Just installation with cable network connection (no WiFi)

 ## To Do

 (Highest priority first)

 - [ ] Optimize mirrorlist
+- [ ] Launch archconfig project for post-installation tasks like desktop, user setup, etc.
 - [ ] Support installation with WiFi (instead of cable connection)
-- [ ] Provide recommended package lists
-- [ ] Support english localization
-- [ ] Provide custom archinstall bootstick
 - [ ] Automate testing
+- [ ] Implement 'guided_archinstall.py' for better usability

 ## Done